 But the taping of The Chaser went remarkably quickly and remarkably smoothly.
 I’ll have to watch in to see if we make it to “The Big Screen” when it’s shown Wednesday night.

-After the taping Damien and I went for a late night drink at a nearby pub, where we chatted for hours about the things in our lives that matter the most.
-Overall, it was a really amazing night which traversed a range of emotions from laughter to (almost) tears.
+After the taping Damien and I went for a late-night drink at a nearby pub, where we chatted for hours about the things in our lives that matter the most.
+Overall, it was a really amazing night that traversed a range of emotions from laughter to (almost) tears.
 But isn’t that what life’s about?